Making Blockchain Experiments Easy

 Guang Ye

-Guang is currently a student pursuing his Master's degree at the School of Software Engineering, at Sun Yat-Sen University.
+Guang Ye is currently a Master's student of the School of Software and Engineering at Sun Yat-Sen University.
 His research interests mainly include Blockchain.
 Since joining HuangLab as an undergraduate intern in August 2021, he has participated in the development of BlockEmulator.
+He redesigned and implemented an advanced version of BlockEmulator -- BlockEmulator-X (coming soon).

 殷昭伉